 Astrophotography Guides: So far, I have written three astrophotography guides, one for general astrophotography with a consumer to prosumer camera, a second for lunar astrophotography, and a third for photographing lunar eclipses.

-Denver Skeptics: I joined the Mile-High Skeptics (previously called the "Denver Skeptics") in the Fall of 2008 and have been somewhat active in the group, including the annual Skepticamp (presented at the first one in 2007, skipped 2008, and will present in 2009).
+Denver Skeptics / Skepticamp: I joined the Mile-High Skeptics (previously called the "Denver Skeptics") in the Fall of 2008 and have been somewhat active in the group, including the annual Skepticamp (presented at the first one in 2007, skipped 2008, presented in 2009, 2010, and 2011).
+My show the first year was on the Moon Hoax, 2009 was an early version of my Young-Earth Creationist show (above), 2010 was an abbreviated version of my 2012 Doomsday show, and 2011 I presented on physics for skeptics (why [insert physics word] doesn't prove [insert new age idea]).

-Exposing PseudoAstronomy Blog: I started this blog in September 2008 to really address what I see as the bad astronomy (can't use that name - it's taken by Phil Plait) in the media and popular culture.
+Exposing PseudoAstronomy Blog and Podcast: I started this blog in September 2008 to really address what I see as the bad astronomy (can't use that name - it's taken by Phil Plait) in the media and popular culture.
 A lot of it has (so far) focused on the low-hanging fruit of religious claims from young-Earth creationists, but I have also branched out into the "dark side" of the moon, Apollo moon hoax, and other areas, including a few that will be addressed later such as astrology and UFOs.
+I also have a rather extensive exposé on the whole Planet X and 2012 nonsense.
+I started the podcast in August 2011 to cover similar material but to reach a new or broader or different audience.